What is a heatwave? Find out more about heatwaves and what to do when they occur.

 A UK heatwave threshold is met when a location records a period of at least three consecutive days with daily maximum temperatures meeting or exceeding the heatwave temperature threshold.
 The threshold varies by UK county, see the UK temperature threshold map below.

 The geographical differences reflect the differences in climate across the UK.
-The threshold temperatures have been calculated using the 1981-2010 climatology of daily maximum temperature at the mid-point of the meteorological summer (15 July).
+The threshold temperatures have been calculated using the 1981-2010 climatology of daily maximum temperature at the mid-point of the meteorological summer (15th of July).

 Why do heatwaves happen?